 Two boaters have been prosecuted in separate cases this week for speeding and failing to navigate with care and caution on the Broads.
 They received fines and costs totalling over £3,000 at Norwich Magistrates Court.

-In the first case Mr Andrew Armitage was proved to have been at the helm of a boat using excessive speed on Breydon Water.
-Whilst this stretch of the Broads does not have a speed limit the speed at which Mr Armitage was travelling was excessive, causing damage and considerable distress to others on the water.
+In the first case a boater was proved to have been at the helm of a boat using excessive speed on Breydon Water.
+Whilst this stretch of the Broads does not have a speed limit, the speed at which he was travelling was excessive, causing damage and considerable distress to others on the water.
 He received fines of £660.00 for failing to navigate with care and caution and £440.00 for failing to navigate at safe speed.
 A victim surcharge of £66.00 was imposed and costs of £150 granted.

-Mr Richard Gibbs was also fined for speeding offences on four separate occasions over three months whilst at the helm of his boat on the River Wensum in Norwich.
+Another boater was also fined for speeding offences on four separate occasions over three months whilst at the helm of his boat on the River Wensum in Norwich.
 He was fined a total of £2,350 and ordered to pay the balance of an unpaid toll for the boat as well as costs of £200 and a £100 victim surcharge.
-Evidence against Mr Gibbs included photographs which clearly show the excessive wake being caused as he sped past nearby swans on the Wensum which has a speed limit of 4MPH.
+Evidence against the boater included photographs which clearly show the excessive wake being caused as he sped past nearby swans on the Wensum which has a speed limit of 4MPH.

 Lucy Burchnall, Head of Ranger Services at the Broads Authority said: